noelleleigh/pdf-from-markdown/README.md

 ```
 npm install
 ```
-4. Run Node.js:
+4. Run with Node.js.
+Usage:
 ```
 > node .\index.js --help
 index.js <inputPath> <outputPath>

-Convert a Markdown file to a PDF with GitHub styling
+Convert a Markdown file to a PDF File with GitHub styling

 Positionals:
   inputPath   Path/URL of a Markdown file                               [string]